 1. You won't get your refund any quicker.

-And the online program's Free Fillable Forms isn't available until next week.
+And the online program's Free Fillable Forms isn't available until next week's full season start.

 Even more frustrating for some taxpayers is that the IRS is required by law to hold certain returns until mid-February.
 If you claim the Earned Income Tax Credit (EITC) or additional child tax credit and get a refund, then the IRS can't send you your tax cash until at least Feb.
 15.